About The Owner – Jarrod M. Krieger

 Simmons Institute of Funeral Service, A.S.
 Degree in Mortuary Science (1997)

-As a fourth generation Rochesterian, my daughters, Edie & Pearl, and I live in Brighton, as do my parents, Miriam and Lloyd Krieger.
+As a fourth generation Rochesterian, my daughters, Edie & Pearl, my partner, Lauren Lean (a nice Jewish girl from Philadelphia) and I live in Brighton, as do my parents, Miriam and Lloyd Krieger.
 My maternal grandmother, Bella Zysman, of blessed memory, was a Holocaust survivor and a 60 year Rochester resident.
 My paternal great grandfather and several great uncles owned kosher meat markets in the old Jewish section of Rochester.

 I am a members of both Temples Beth El and B’rith Kodesh.
 I actively participate in the local Jewish community, and have served as chairperson for the Jewish Federation’s Young Leadership Division and have sat on the Yom Hashoah (Holocaust Remembrance) Committee.
 I am also a member of the National Fraternal Organization Knights of Pythias, the Jewish Funeral Directors of America & Genesee Valley Funeral Directors Association as well as the town of Brighton Chamber of Commerce.